 The Cornish Cross’ constant eating contributes to their rapid growth, making them ready to butcher at 8 weeks.
 Removing their food at night helps slow the growth process.

 While you can butcher any time you want, we recommend 8 weeks.
 You’ll get a bigger bird by waiting longer than 8 weeks and not cutting back their feed, but they’ll also have health problems.
 The 8 week butchering time frame is 2 weeks less than other meat chicken breeds and at least, one or two months before the dual purpose breeds are ready.
 By following these suggestions you should do great with raising the Cornish Cross.

-The Cost of Raising Meat Chickens
+The Cost of Raising Meat Chickens in a Backyard

 No matter which breed you buy, keep costs under $10 per bird.
 Costs include the cost of the bird, shipping, and feed.

 By choosing the right breed, raising meat chickens in a backyard costs much less than you might think.
 If your backyard chicken farm is already set up, the only cost is your chicks, feed, and possibly the brooder.

 If you don’t have a brooder set up, you can make one fairly cheap by using repurposed items.
 You basic brooder needs are a container to keep the chicks in, a heat light, bedding, and feeders and waterers.

 For the container, anything will do that has high sides to keep the chicks in, and provides a safe environment.
 We bought a used stock tank for $25 at our local feed store.
 The tank gives us a safe place for all our new chicks for years to come.
 You can also use plastic kiddie pools, or a sturdy cardboard box.

 Whatever you use, all brooders must have the following characteristics:

 - Enough space for each chick to easily move around